Star Wars Galaxies Chronicles

 Reeling it in

 In 2003-2004 I had no idea what Trinity Republic was, as I was caught up in the daily dramas of my own server, Chilastra.
-Trinity was a tight-knit family type PA on the Starsider server, the winner of the server’s Nym’s Scavenger Event, and a force to be reckoned with in its prime.
+Trinity was a tight-knit family-type PA on the Starsider server, the winner of the server’s Nym’s Scavenger Event, and a force to be reckoned with in its prime.
 We stay in touch to this day.
 Even though all good things come to an end, these memories should never be forgotten.
-The screenshots taken in this section are from the perspective of Moosacca (aka Moose), an up and coming Wookiee who eventually became mayor of Trinity City and one of the guild’s most prominent leaders.
+The screenshots taken in this section are from the perspective of Moosacca (aka Moose), an up-and-coming Wookiee who eventually became mayor of Trinity City and one of the guild’s most prominent leaders.
 He led it through its golden age and its most turbulent times.

 The Jedi and the Force